Author Index

 Sidney Weintraub

-Sidney Weintraub is professor of economics in the graduate division of the University of Pennsylvania.
-He is the author of Price Theory (1949).
-Income and Employment Analysis (1951), and numerous articles in professional journals dealing with economics, political economy, and business.
-During the summer session, 1953, he was visiting professor in the graduate faculty of the New School for Social Research.
+Sidney Weintraub is a professor of economics in the graduate division of the University of Pennsylvania.
+He is the author of Price Theory (1949), Income and Employment Analysis (1951), and numerous articles in professional journals dealing with economics, political economy, and business.
+During the summer session of 1953, he was a visiting professor at the Graduate Faculty of the New School for Social Research.

 Margaret Weir

-Margaret Weir assistant professor of government at Harvard University, wrote (with Ira Katznelson) Schooling for All Classes: Race and the Decline of the Democratic Ideal.
+Margaret Weir, an assistant professor of government at Harvard University, wrote (with Ira Katznelson) Schooling for All Classes: Race and the Decline of the Democratic Ideal.

 Victor Weisskopf

-Victor Weisskopf is institute professor emeritus of physics at the Massachusetts Institute of Technology.
-He is the author of Theoretical Nuclear Physics, with John M. Blatt (1952) and Knowledge and Wonder: The Natural World as Man Knows It (2nd ed., 1979).
+Victor Weisskopf is an institute professor emeritus of physics at the Massachusetts Institute of Technology.
+He is the author of Theoretical Nuclear Physics, with John M. Blatt (1952), and Knowledge and Wonder: The Natural World as Man Knows It (2nd ed., 1979).

 Walter A. Weisskopf